opencv/opencv/modules/gpu/doc/video.rst

     :param status: Output status vector (CV_8UC1 type).
 Each element of the vector is set to 1 if the flow for the corresponding features has been found.
 Otherwise, it is set to 0.

-    :param err: Output vector (CV_32FC1 type) that contains min eigen value.
+    :param err: Output vector (CV_32FC1 type) that contains the difference between patches around the original and moved points or min eigen value if ``getMinEigenVals`` is checked.
 It can be NULL, if not needed.

 .. seealso:: :ocv:func:`calcOpticalFlowPyrLK`